curiosityr0ver/server-url-shortener/README.md

 | `SPRING_DATASOURCE_PASSWORD` | Database password | `admin` |
 | `SERVER_PORT` | Application port | `8080` |
 | `JWT_SECRET` | JWT signing secret (recommended for production) | Auto-generated |

+> **Note:** The `shortUrl` field in API responses is automatically extracted from the incoming HTTP request (scheme, host, and port), so it works correctly in any environment without manual configuration.

 ### Docker Compose Configuration